 Maintenance prevents expensive surprises.
 Dirty HVAC filters make systems work harder, increasing electricity consumption by up to 15%.
 Cleaning or replacing filters monthly during heavy-use seasons pays for itself quickly.
 The same goes for clearing debris from outdoor AC units and ensuring vents aren’t blocked by furniture.

 Zone heating and cooling beats whole-house climate control.
 Why heat or cool rooms you’re not using?
-Close vents in unused spaces, shut doors, and focus climate control where you actually spend time.
+Close vents in unused spaces, shut doors, and focus climate control where you spend time.
 A small space heater in your home office beats heating an entire house during work hours, just make sure you’re using it safely and efficiently.

 The Tech Helping You Monitor and Reduce Usage

-Modern technology offers tools that would’ve seemed like science fiction a decade ago, and they’re genuinely helpful for managing electricity costs.
+Modern technology offers tools that would’ve seemed like science fiction a decade ago, and they’re helpful for managing electricity costs.

 Smart thermostats learn your patterns and adjust automatically.
 They can detect when you’ve left home and dial back heating or cooling, then restore comfort before you return.
 The energy savings often pay for the device within a year.